robotframework/robotframework/doc/releasenotes/rf-7.0rc1.rst

   If you are interested to learn more about the new features in Robot Framework 7.0, join the `RoboCon conference`__ in February, 2024. `Pekka Klärck`_, Robot Framework lead developer, will go through the key features briefly in the `onsite conference`__ in Helsinki and more thoroughly in the `online edition`__.

-The conference has also dozens of other great talks, workshops and lot of possibilities to meet other community members as well as developers of various tools and libraries in the ecosystem.
+  The conference has also dozens of other great talks, workshops and a lot of possibilities to meet other community members as well as developers of various tools and libraries in the ecosystem.
+All profits from the conference will be used for future Robot Framework development.

 __ https://robocon.io
 __ https://robocon.io/#live-opening-the-conference